umami-hep/umami/docs/setup/installation.md

     git clone ssh://git@gitlab.cern.ch:7999/atlas-flavor-tagging-tools/algorithms/umami.git
     ```

-    In order for the `umami` code to work you need at least `python3.6` or higher.
+    In order for the `umami` code to work you need at least `python3.8` or higher.

-    Now you need to install all the requirements which are in the first place `tensorflow`
+    Now you need to install all the requirements which are in the first place `tensorflow`.

-    You can find the recommended `tensorflow` version in [this line](https://gitlab.cern.ch/atlas-flavor-tagging-tools/algorithms/umami/-/blob/master/.gitlab-ci.yml#L4).

     WARNING: it is typically quite complicated to install `tensorflow` properly, especially on a cluster.
 You might consider using a conda environment for this.

-    In order to install `tensorflow` you can use `pip` or conda - in both cases make sure to use a virtual environment.

-    After you installed `tensorflow` you can proceed installing the remaining packages which are required via
+    Tensorflow, together with all other requirements can be installed using the provided `requirements.txt` file and the following command:
     ```
     pip install -r requirements.txt
     ```